alphagov/govuk-developer-docs/source/manual/get-started.html.md

     brew install --cask aws-vault
     ```

-    The GDS CLI repository is private, so you must first [set up your GitHub account](#3-set-up-your-github-account).
+    The GDS CLI repository is private, so your tech lead must have first completed [step 5](#5-get-permissions-for-aws-github-and-other-third-party-services) to provide you with the necessary access.

 1. Test that installation was successful by running `gds --help`  and `gds govuk connect --help`.